 One of the reasons we recommend Ozone so highly is that it includes a full suite of tools for mastering, including great metering options.
 It's a great bundle to use as a beginner, and then gradually slot in high performance plugins as you improve.

 That said, if you're looking for a great standalone plugin, you won't be able to beat Levels by Mastering the Mix.
 It's got so many useful features in a super easy to use interface.
+Here is my review of the best metering VST plugins to help you find one that works for you.

 Best Metering Plugin for Mastering?
 Levels, by Mastering the Mix